ShrutimanMukherjee/JPL_project/README.md

 ```
 ![image](https://user-images.githubusercontent.com/88941689/201488526-fea844f6-f106-45f2-9e02-62791cdb6314.png)

-#
+# command_script.txt
-command_script.txt (unnecessary) has a dump of some commands that may or may not be needed
+command_script.txt has important PGSQL queries that will be needed from time to time